-The dollar will continue to strengthen, and commodity Prices will fall further as most are priced in US\$.
-World demand is relatively Weak with problems in China expected to worsen.
-Europe remains weak, And the commodity currency countries (e.g., Canada, Australia, ..) will Face even more economic headwinds.
-As far as housing goes, modestly higher Rates should not hurt housing too much.
+The dollar will remain relatively strong, and commodity prices remain weak as most are priced in US\$.
+World demand is weak - China is the main problem - expected to worsen.
+Europe remains weak, and the commodity currency countries (e.g., Canada, Australia, ..) will face continuing economic headwinds.
+As far as housing goes, modestly higher rates will not hurt housing too much.
 As we have discussed many times before, income and job growth is the key to any substantial housing recovery.
-On that score, income growth is non existent (real \$) for past 25 years, and The job market still has problems.
-30% of jobs created in past 8 years Have been part time with few if any benefits.
-Furthermore, credit remains Tough for many potential 1st time buyers.
-Big problem today is lack of Confidence by our business leaders - e.g., spending on stock buybacks has Increased 200% since 2009 - i.e., they are not investing for the future!!!
+On that score, income growth is non existent (real \$) for past 25 years, and the job market still has problems.
+30% of jobs created in past 8 years jave been part time with few if any benefits.
+Furthermore, credit remains tough for many potential 1st time buyers.
+Problem today is lack of confidence by our business leaders - e.g., spending on stock buybacks has increased 200% since 2009 - i.e., they are not investing for the future!

-The global economy is losing steam (WSJ Jan 20, J. Hilsenrath) - monetary Policy in USA, Europe, ... has "reached its limits".
+The global economy is losing steam (WSJ Jan 20, J. Hilsenrath) - monetary policy in USA, Europe, ... has "reached its limits".
 Debt is out of control here in USA and elsewhere.
-We've had credit driven growth (via central banks) for The past 6 - 7 years with questionable success.
-Now, we have huge debts that Will eventually have to be paid off.
+We've had credit driven growth (via central banks) for the past 8 years with questionable success.
+Now, we have huge debts that will eventually have to be paid off.
+Paying it off will squeeze other programs like defense, Medicare/Medicaid, social security, infrastructure spending, education,

 Long term issues like aging populations and slower productivity growth mean weak GDP growth and lower standard of living in many parts of the world.
-Solutions include tax reform, infrastructure investment, R&D, ..

-We desperately need innovation and more risk taking to create products and Services desired by the marketplace.
-As mentioned previously, companies are Not investing - they are buying back stock and merging - good strategies in Short term, but basically admitting long term outlook is cloudy with limited Opportunity for growth.
+Solutions include tax reform, infrastructure investment, R&D, education reform.
+We desperately need innovation and more risk taking to create products and services desired by the marketplace.
+As mentioned previously, companies are not investing - they are buying back stock and merging - good strategies in short term, but basically admitting long term outlook is cloudy with limited opportunity for growth.

-Going to be tough for housing to improve much in today's Economic environment!
-That means wood product Prices will remain subdued.
+Going to be tough for housing to improve much in today's economic environment!
+That means wood product prices will remain subdued.